-Once the self-healing process is completed on the server, the upgrade process compares the software version information entry contained in the following two files:
+Once the self-healing process is completed on the server, the update process compares the software version information entry contained in the following two files:

-- The Programs\IMPHEA.IMP file on the server. - The Base\HEALVER.TXT file on the client.
+- The IMPHEA.
+IMP file on the server. - The HEALVER.TXT file located in the \Base folder on the client.